sColin16/regular-languages/README.md

-Inspired by a reading of "Introduction to the Theory of Computation" by Michael Sipser and "Introduction to Automata Theory, Languages, and Computation" by Hopcroft, et. al.
+Inspired by a reading of "Introduction to the Theory of Computation" by Michael Sipser and "Introduction to Automata Theory, Languages, and Computation" by Hopcroft, et al.

 The library includes:
 - Implementations of NFAs, DFAs, and regular expressions
 - Functions to convert between NFA, DFAs, and regular expressions
-- Function to perform operations that are closed for regular languages, like union, intersection, complement, and more
+- Functions to perform operations that are closed for regular languages, like union, intersection, complement, and more
 - A regular language abstraction that can be instantiated using any regular language representation, have any operation performed on it for which regular